Meet Our Guides

 As an IT engineer with a Japanese MNC, she used to spend her weekends outdoors with her birding friends.
 The advent of digital photography allowed her to combine this with birding, increasing the opportunities for her to observe nature.

-She is an active volunteer guide with the National Parks Board and guides at various parks and nature reserves.
+She is an active volunteer guide with the National Parks Board and guides at various parks and nature reserves all over Singapore.

 Her favourite haunt is Sungei Buloh Wetland Reserve.
-When she is not guiding, you may find her at one of the platforms at Sungei Buloh watching the world (birds) go by.
+When she is not guiding, you may find her on one of the platforms at Sungei Buloh watching the world (birds) go by.

 Wan Ling speaks English, Mandarin and Cantonese, and is conversant in Japanese.